Netflix/metaflow-docs/docs/metaflow/managing-flows/introduction.md

    [the asynchronous runner API](runner#non-blocking-api).

 In cases like this [the Runner API](/api/runner) allows you to run flows and perform other actions locally, similar to running the flow manually on the command line.
-After you have [deployed a flow in production](/production/introduction), you can use the command line or [event-triggering](/production/event-triggering) to execute flows in the production environment.
+Once you are happy with the results, you can deploy the flow to production with [the Deployer API](/api/deployer).